-Ideally, the Observatory should be made up of several different organisations out of which at least one is a non-governmental organisation.
-As the Observatory should be independent and non-partisan, it should bring together several organisations and economic operators to pursue joint work under the same umbrella/ organisation, thus ensuring that a wide range of competences and skills is brought together and various opinions are taken into consideration.
+The Observatory should be made up of several different organisations out of which at least one is a non-governmental organisation.
+As the Observatory should be independent and non-partisan, it should bring together several organisations and economic operators to pursue joint work under the same umbrella/ organisation, thus ensuring that a wide range of competences and skills is brought together, and various opinions are taken into consideration.

-The Observatory should focus on corporate taxation.
-In its works in this field, the Observatory should be inclusive and bring together non-governmental organisations, academics, national and European policy makers, national experts, as well as businesses to exchange information, experience and best practices.
+The Observatory should have a special focus on corporate taxation though work on other categories of taxation is welcome.
+In its works in this field, the Observatory should be inclusive and bring together non-governmental organisations, academics, national and European policy makers, national experts, as well as businesses to exchange information, experience, and best practices.